MASH: A Multiplatform and Multimodal Annotated Dataset for Societal Impact of Hurricane: Preliminary Analyses

 \section{Preliminary Analyses}

-In this section, we comprehensively analyze the collected relevant social media data samples and their annotations across various dimensions.
-Specifically, we perform \textit{Correlation Analysis} that explores the correlation relationship between different annotated labels and \textit{Temporal Analysis} studying the time series distribution of annotated labels.
-In addition, we perform \textit{Spatial Analysis}, investigating the geolocation distribution of the annotated posts; \textit{Sentiment Analysis}, examining the sentiments expressed in relevant posts; and \textit{Baseline Model Analysis}, evaluating labels using several baseline models in the Appendix.
+In this section, we comprehensively analyze the collected social media data and their annotations across various dimensions.
+Specifically, we perform Correlation Analysis, Temporal Analysis, Spatial Analysis, Sentiment Analysis, Multi-modal Baseline Model Evaluation, and Text-based Baseline Model Evaluation.